misartg/misartg.github.io/_posts/2024-02-08-PDQ-technique-remediation-deployments.md

 ![Image showing our dynamic remedation group configuration](/assets/images/24-02-pdq-remediation/misartg-pdq-rg-ex1-step2-remediation-group.png)

-This is a relatively simple group, getting every available computer in our environment except for the members of groups listed here, but you can really go nuts with inclusion or exclusion, and complicated set math, of anything you can detect with PDQ Inventory.
+This is a relatively simple group, getting available computer in our environment except for the members of groups listed here, but you can really go nuts with inclusion or exclusion of groups, combined with complicated set math, of anything you can detect with PDQ Inventory.

 We like to exclude unavailable computers[^fn-temporarilyunavailablecomputers] from our deployment groups, to avoid errors and noise.